MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdefhf7.png" alt-text="Addint a Table to the Host File Definition":::

-   - You will need to rename the Table, assign the previously imported Schema and enter the Mainframe or Midrange name of the Host File as follows.
+1. In the **Alias** property, rename the table.
+In the **Host File Name** property, enter the mainframe or midrange system name for the host file.
+In the **Schema** property, assign the previously imported schema.

    :::image type="content" source="media/la-newproject-import-hostdefhf8.png" alt-text="Entering Alias, Host File Name and Schema of the Host File":::